schlattk/noughts-and-crosses/README.md

     A game is over if a player wins
     A game is over when all fields are taken

-Build the business logic for a game of tic tac toe.
-It should be easy to implement a working game of tic tac toe by combining your code with any user interface, whether web or command line.

-#noughtsandcrosses

 User Stories

 As a player I want to see what fields are available